-I finally got my composter put together…all by myself!!
-Well, I did have a little help!
+I finally got my composter put together.
 My plan is to do some easy composting for beginners for the first time, and to start planning my garden…for the first time.
 I’ve got the perfect spot!
 This post contains my affiliate link as I like to tell my readers where I bought things at the best value.

 I’m determined to start a garden this summer, and will build it sometime this fall.
 I have to wait until my husband comes home from working out of town so we can build it together.
 I’ve already started composting kitchen scraps (no more waste here) and leaves, and added a compost starter to the mix – which is totally optional.